smlaage/GewitterMonitor_v3/README.md

 # GewitterMonitor_v3
 Lightning detection system with ESP32

-A detailed description is available at laagewitt.de
+A detailed description is available at https://laagewitt.de